 When do my tickets become available?

 Many rail operators have varying booking horizons.
 For certain trips you can book your tickets up to 6 months in advance whereas with others you will have to wait 90 days before departure.
-So it’s always good to find out what the specifics for each operator and country are.
+So it’s always good to find out what the specifics are for each operator and country.

 Not sure which carrier you are booking with?
 You can find our network coverage and destinations by clicking here.

 Please note this section only refers to domestic SNCF train tickets in France and also for certain journeys to/from Italy (e.g. Paris - Turin) that are serviced by SNCF.
 For other international journeys to/from France with SNCF, please select the relevant rail operator above or find it here .

 Delays can occur if there are any timetable changes or SNCF has scheduled track maintenance.
-There are no specific opening times; the tickets can released at any time after midnight (Central European Time).
+There are no specific opening times; the tickets can be released at any time after midnight (Central European Time).

 Tip: The cheapest tickets will usually sell out within a few weeks of opening, especially if you are booking a popular route (e.g. Paris - Avignon) or during high season (e.g. Christmas or summer holidays).
 SNCF also holds bi-annual promotional sales with advance release periods.
 If you subscribe to our newsletter you will receive updates about these sales.